Lucas-Pardo/RT_Assignment_2/README.md

 }
 ```

 The reason why we also send the goal position in the custom message is to be able to detect if the goal has changed and reset the stats, in this case, the average velocity must be reset.
-Of course another reason is that we need access to the goal position to compute the distance from the robot to the goal.This way, the node can be run continuously.
+Of course, another reason is that we need access to the goal position to compute the distance from the robot to the goal.
+This way, the node can be run continuously.

 Another aspect is that instead of saving every previous velocity in an array, we just save their absolute cumulative sum (`acc_vx`, `acc_vy`) and the number of callbacks (`c`) so that the average speed in either component can be computed as `acc` / `c`.